Minories railway station: History

-Minories was the western terminus of the London and Blackwall Railway (L&BR), located on the east side of Minories, a short distance north-east of the Tower of London.
-The line was operated on a cable-hauled basis with a 400 hp pair of stationary steam engines winding a cable 7 mi long, to which the trains were attached on the cable car principle.
+Minories station opened on 6 July 1840, as the western terminus of the London and Blackwall Railway.
+The line was operated on a cable-hauled basis with a 400 hp pair of stationary steam engines at Blackwall and Minories winding a cable 7 mi long, to which the trains were attached on the cable car principle.
+The two lines were bidirectional, with the second line opening on 3 August 1840.